tkosaka1976/PhyloCGN/readme.md

 This tool requires the following command-line tools.
 Please install these tools on your machine.
 In addition, these command names should be in the way.

-- System: curl, unzip, ruby (sequel via gem), sqlite3
+- System: curl, unzip, ruby (rake and sequel via gem), sqlite3
 - Bioinformatics:
   - datasets (NCBI Command Line Tool)
   - diamond (Sequence Aligner)